 About the Artist

-Dan Drage was born in Colorado, USA and has lived abroad since 2006.
-He is currently based in St Andrews as the artist-in-residence for the Institute for Theology, Imagination and the Arts (ITIA) at St Mary’s, University of St Andrews.
+Dan Drage was born in Colorado, USA and has lived abroad since 2006, including ten years in Vietnam.
+He is based in St Andrews, where he was the first artist-in-residence for the Institute for Theology, Imagination and the Arts (ITIA) at St Mary’s, University of St Andrews.

 “A stroll along a nearby stretch of the Fife Coastal Path initially inspired this Juniper Berries series.
 Usually drawn to forms, this day I was filled with a desire to capture certain colours, especially the vibrant yellow gorse.
 This study of colours, of gently separating out one particular characteristic, I came to see as a process akin to distillation.
 The idea of ‘distilling’ colours naturally led me to consider various botanicals used in gin, chief among them being—of course—the juniper berry.